Baby Yoga & Play Teacher Training

 Self-Paced and Live Experiential Learning

 Self-paced content includes more than 19 hours child development information, several full-class videos of Jen and Jessica teaching baby yoga, video and photo resources for dozens of activities, lesson planning, sample class plans, and more.

 During our live workshop hours, we will thoroughly examine and practice the poses and class flows so you can embody the the yoga you are teaching.
 We’ll also review and discuss the self-paced content.
 Completing the background modules in the self-paced content before the live workshop hours will ensure you get the most benefit from our time together.

-After the live-workshop hours, additional self-paced modules and an optional certification process reinforces the training content and prepares you to share yoga with young children and families in public classes, educational settings, or even one-on-one.
+After the live-workshop hours, additional self-paced modules reinforces the training content and prepares you to share yoga with young children and families in public classes, educational settings, or even one-on-one.

 - 7 hrs of live interactive training (scheduling varies) with Jen Mueller, Breathing Space founder, and Jessica Lagarde, lead instructor and program administrator;

 - 19 hrs of self-paced training modules;